cule/running-route-tileserver/README.md

 ####Caching the Tiles

-One of the keys to making this simple tileserver efficient and fast for the many thousands of users of WalkJogRun, both via iOS and the web, is the use of a content delivery network (CDN) for caching the tiles on servers around the world.
+One of the keys to making this simple tile server efficient and fast for both iOS and the web, is the use of a content delivery network (CDN) for caching the tiles.
 For the technically savvy reader, this content delivery can be done by setting up [Varnish](https://www.varnish-cache.org/) on your server, but for those looking for as little overhead as possible, check out [Fastly](http://www.fastly.com/).
-Fastly handles all the heavy lifting of caching the tile images on their vast network of global servers for as little as $50/month.
-It is extremely easy to set up and their customer service typically responds in less than two hours.
+Fastly handles all the heavy lifting of caching the tile images and is a breeze to set up.

 ####iOS Map Tiles